DigitalBrainJS/define-accessor2/README.md

 ## Playground

 1) Clone `https://github.com/DigitalBrainJS/define-accessor2.git` repo
+2) Run `npm install` to install dev-dependencies
-2) Open `sandbox/sandbox.js` file with a basic example of using library decorators
+3) Open `sandbox/sandbox.js` file with a basic example of using library decorators
-3) Run this file using `npm run sandbox` command to watch the result
+4) Run this file using `npm run sandbox` or `npm run sandbox:watch` command to see the result

 ## Usage examples